 Disease Surveillance On-Line is a tool providing four applications to visitors to PHAC's Web site which allow them to access data on cancer, cardiovascular disease and notifiable diseases over a range of years, and to customize the data for their specific needs.

 The Respiratory Virus Detection Surveillance System reports on respiratory viruses in Canada.

-West Nile Virus Surveillance Information hosted by the Centre for Infectious Disease Prevention and Control, and the National Microbiology Laboratory of the Public Health Agency of Canada.
+Surveillance of West Nile virus hosted by the Infectious Disease Prevention and Control Branch, and the National Microbiology Laboratory of the Public Health Agency of Canada.